albertattard/spring-boot-camp/docs/01-primer/02-spring.md

 The [repository](https://github.com/albertattard/spring-with-and-without-boot) contains two applications, one built without Spring Boot and the other with Spring Boot.
 Both application do the same thing, that is, implement one REST endpoint that lists the countries where ThoughtWorks has an office in.

+Do not worry if all of this is new, as each part will be explained in more depth at a later stage.
+The scope of this example is to simply show the difference between an application without Spring Boot and the equivalent application with Spring Boot.
+Unfortunately we had to bring in some things that were not yet introduced.

 Let's compare both applications.

 ### Spring Framework without Spring Boot